 - Great Responses:

-- I write my blog post in in Word, add hyperlinks to at least three other pieces of content on our site that we’ve published previously, and add at least one hyperlink to a third party resource.
+- I write my blog post in Word, add hyperlinks to at least three other pieces of content on our site that we’ve published, and add at least one hyperlink to a third party resource.

-- I then ensure that there’s an associated featured image for the post by going to a stock image site.
+- I ensure there’s an associated featured image for the post by going to a stock image site.

 - I always make sure there’s a clear call to action at the end of each post.